Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Outside Course Reviews and Physics Faculty Response to CLASP

-In answer to the prompt: `What were your expectations coming into Physics 7?'
-One faculty member: \textit{I came into Physics 7 with a very negative attitude.
+Faculty member1 : \textit{I came into Physics 7 with a very negative attitude.
 I \ldots had taught Physics 5} (the traditional intro-physics for bioscience course at UCD) \textit{three times through.
 I had a student \ldots who would come in every day and tell me what a fiasco this whole Physics 7 was\ldots.
 Rather than going to a faculty meeting and in complete ignorance try to stop this disaster, I figured the only honest thing to do was to try to teach it myself so that I could then draw my own conclusions.
 When I did that I had sort of the complete opposite experience than} [my student] \textit{had.
 I really enjoyed it.
 I really felt that it was a much more dynamic learning environment\ldots.
 Getting the students up presenting their responses to the class really forced them to think their ideas out very clearly.}

-In answer to the prompt: `What did you find most surprising about teaching Physics 7?'
-A different faculty member: \textit{How much fun it was.
-It’s a riot!
-I mean you really get to meet \ldots six hours \ldots that’s more time than most people spend with their kids at this age, you know, or younger.
+In answer to the prompt: `What did you find most surprising about teaching Physics 7' (CLASP)?

+Faculty member 2: \textit{How much fun it was.
+It's a riot!
+I mean you really get to meet \ldots six hours \ldots that's more time than most people spend with their kids at this age, you know, or younger.
 And you get to know them all.
-And that’s kind of fun\ldots it’s the methodology of the activities.
+And that's kind of fun\ldots it's the methodology of the activities.
 How you work in little groups, and how the groups present their stuff to the larger group.
-It’s not the activity per se, but how we go about investigating it and sharing it (I hate that word) \ldots telling other people it.}
+It's not the activity per se, but how we go about investigating it and sharing it (I hate that word) \ldots telling other people it.}

-In a discussion following the prompt `What do you think of the attitudes that students have in Physics 7?'
-A third faculty member: \textit{The attitude may be unchanged, but because it forces them to talk and participate \ldots at least it draws out something in them that they don't get drawn out in a lecture class.
+In a discussion following the prompt `What do you think of the attitudes that students have in Physics 7' (CLASP)?

+Faculty member 3: \textit{The attitude} [of the students] \textit{may be unchanged, but because it forces them to talk and participate \ldots at least it draws out something in them that they don't get drawn out in a lecture class.
 I was actually pleasantly surprised at what a large fraction would actually talk, would ask questions, puzzle on things\ldots.
-I think that’s why this is a successful class, because it forces some mental activity on the students’ part that is always lacking if they are sitting taking notes in lecture.}
+I think that's why this is a successful class, because it forces some mental activity on the students’ part that is always lacking if they are sitting taking notes in lecture.}